quiltdata/t4/UserDocs.md

 Transparently serializes some object types.
 See [Serialization](#serialization) for details.

+`dest` should not end in `/`.
+Objects that end in `/` are treated specially by some s3 tools in a way that is potentially dangerous, so it's best to avoid them.

 You can annotate your object with custom metadata by passing a `dict` to `meta=`.
 Object metadata are indexed and searchable by the helium API.